ScalefreeCOM/datavault4coalesce-databricks/README.md

 ### Requirements

 To use the node types efficiently, there are a few prerequisites you need to provide:
-- Coalesce Environment connected to a Snowflake Instance
+- Coalesce Environment connected to a Databricks Instance
 - Basic Data Vault Knowledge (If this is new to you, check the following [Article](https://www.scalefree.com/what-is-data-vault/))

 ### Installation